 COS326 - Functional Programming (Fall)

 An introduction to the principles of typed functional programming.
 Programming recursive functions over structured data types and informal reasoning by induction about the correctness of those functions.
 Functional algorithms and data structures.
 Principles of modular programming, type abstraction, representation invariants and representation independence.
 Parallel functional programming, algorithms and applications.

-COS333 - Advanced Programming Techniques (Spring)
+COS333 - Advanced Programming Techniques (Fall, Spring)

 This is a course about the practice of programming.
 Programming is more than just writing code.
 Programmers must also assess tradeoffs, choose among design alternatives, debug and test, improve performance, and maintain software written by themselves & others.
 At the same time, they must be concerned with compatibility, robustness, and reliability, while meeting specifications.
 Students will have the opportunity to develop these skills by working on their own code and in group projects.

 COS340 - Reasoning About Computation (Fall, Spring)

 An introduction to mathematical topics relevant to computer science.
 Combinatorics, probability and graph theory will be covered in the context of computer science applications.
 The course will present a computer science approach to thinking and modeling.
 Students will be introduced to fundamental concepts such as NP-completeness and cryptography that arise from the world view of efficient computation.